preciofishbone/OmniaDocsG2/blocks/create-app/index.rst

 + :doc:`Teamwork templates in Omnia v7 </admin-settings/business-group-settings/team-collaboration/teamwork-v7/templates/index>`

-For more information on creating app templates, in Omnia versions up to **6.13**, see:
+For more information on creating app templates in Omnia versions up to **6.13**, see:

 + :doc:`Templates for communities </admin-settings/business-group-settings/communities/communities-65/templates/index>`